ccao-data/people/.github/ISSUE_TEMPLATE/offboarding.md

 ---
 name: Offboarding
 about: For offboarding departing interns and fellows
-title: "Offboarding "
+title: "Offboarding [FULL NAME]"
-assignees: dfsnow
+labels: internal
 ---

 > :warning: This page only applies to CCAO Data Department interns, capstone students, and fellows who are leaving at the end of their quarter/semester.